bhoptee/trueman-chiro/src/pages/appointments.md

             label: Learn More
             url: /therapies
             primary: true
-  - type: section_cta
-    subtitle: Vantage Chiropractic is based upstairs on the 1st floor at the Invictus Fitness Centre.
-There is no lift access, please bear this in mind when booking an appointment.
-    title: A note on accessibility
   - type: section_content
     title: What to expect on your first visit
     section_id: features